cyclus/cyclus.github.com/source/cep/cep30.rst

 into agents that are required to interact for those parameters since C++ doesn't provide a way to interrogate the API of an agent.
 Because of the
-interdependence of imagined economic functionality on the Facility-Institution-Region relationship (a facility’s cost may be impacted by its own capital cost, as well as its parent institution’s minimum acceptable rate of return and the regional tax rate, for instance), the ability of a facility to access information about its parent Agents is
+interdependence of imagined economic functionality on the Region-Institution-Facility relationship (a facility’s cost may be impacted by its own capital cost, as well as its parent institution’s minimum acceptable rate of return and the regional tax rate, for instance), the ability of a facility to access information about its parent Agents is